desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the section does not exist;
+* The section does not exist;
-* the editor has no permission to manage sections inside the specified subspace.
+* The editor has no permission to manage sections inside the specified subspace.

 ## Msg/MoveSection
 A section can be moved to under another section using the `MsgMoveSection`.